simeononsecurity/simeononsecurity.ch/content/articles/windows-hardening-best-practices-secure-windows-10-windows-11/index.en.md

 By implementing Controlled Folder Access, you add an extra layer of protection to your important folders, mitigating the risk of unauthorized changes and potential data loss caused by ransomware attacks.
 Regularly review the Controlled Folder Access settings to ensure the protected folders align with your security requirements.

-For more detailed information on configuring and utilizing Controlled Folder Access, refer to the official [**Microsoft documentation**](https://learn.microsoft.com/en-us/microsoft-365/security/defender-endpoint/controlled-folders?view=o365-worldwide).
+For more detailed information on configuring and using Controlled Folder Access, refer to the official [**Microsoft documentation**](https://learn.microsoft.com/en-us/microsoft-365/security/defender-endpoint/controlled-folders?view=o365-worldwide).

 #### 7. **Enable Windows Automatic Maintenance**